John Mayer Gets Restraining Order Against Man After Death Threats

-John Mayer Gets Temporary Restraining Order Against Stalker After Receiving Death Threats
+John Mayer Gets Temporary Restraining Order Against Man After Receiving Death Threats

 John Mayer is taking precaution.

-In court documents obtained by The Blast, who was first to report the news, a man has been harassing the singer and making references to serial killers like Ted Bundy and Mark David Chapman, the man who killed John Lennon, via social media.
+As first reported by The Blast, a man has been harassing the singer and making references to serial killers like Ted Bundy and Mark David Chapman, the man who killed John Lennon, via social media.

-According to the outlet, Mayer claims that the messages he's received "have put me in fear for myself and caused me substantial emotional distress," adding that the man's "statements and behavior indicate an unhealthy obsession with me."
+Mayer claims in the documents that the messages he's received "have put me in fear for myself and caused me substantial emotional distress," adding that the man's "statements and behavior indicate an unhealthy obsession with me."

 The "Daughters" crooner claims that the harassment began in March of this year, and that the man "showed up to a public place in North Carolina knowing I would be making an appearance," per the publication.
 The singer says, according to the docs, that security identified the man and stopped him from entering the venue.